hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ### **5.4 Create Images and ECS**

 1. Run **create_images_and_ecs.bat.** This batch file will execute **main.py** to create images and ECS.
 2. Input number of sheets to determine which sheet in **ids_list.xlsx** to be used in creating images and servers.
-The **previous running** sheet number will also be shown in figure below. <span color="red">Note: None in figure below indicate that the program never run before.</span>
+The **previous running** sheet number will also be shown in figure below. <p color="red">Note: None in figure below indicate that the program never run before.</p>

 <p align="center">
    <img src="https://github.com/terraform-hwcloud-apac-pso-modules/hwcloud-apac-automation/blob/main/Image/cmd.png" alt="Command Prompt"/>